C

 Tax Summary

 South Carolina treats cryptocurrency as property, following federal IRS guidelines.
-Capital gains from crypto sales are subject to state income tax rates of 0%-6%, with a 44% deduction allowed for net long-term gains.
-Crypto income from mining or staking is taxed as ordinary income at 0%-6%.
+Capital gains are taxed at state income tax rates with a 44% deduction for long-term gains.
+Mining and staking rewards are taxed as ordinary income.

 Quick facts for South Carolina, United States